cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Labs/Azure Event Grid and Azure Logic Apps (az-101-02b).md

+---
+lab:
+    title: 'Lab: Monitor changes to Azure resources by using Azure Event Grid and Azure Logic Apps'
+    module: 'Module: Implement and Manage Application Services'
+---

-﻿# Lab: Monitor changes to Azure resources by using Azure Event Grid and Azure Logic Apps
+# Lab: Monitor changes to Azure resources by using Azure Event Grid and Azure Logic Apps

 All tasks in this lab are performed from the Azure portal (including a PowerShell Cloud Shell session)